phil-scott-78/thirty25-11ty/src/posts/commandline-mediatr.md

 dotnet add package CommandLineParser
 ```

-Now we need to create our options.
-We'll stick with the CommandLineParser example and add a couple of settings so we can
+Now we need to create our project's verbs.
+We'll stick with the `CommandLineParser` example and add a couple of verbs so
-see them in action.
+we can see them in action.
 Add these classes each in their own in a corresponding file

 ```csharp
 // e.g. consoleapp add myfile.txt